zolex/symfony-grpc-server/README.md

 ### Setup docker containers

-* generate the roadrunner binary with `docker-compose run protoc make server`
+* compile the roadrunner binary with `docker-compose run protoc make server`
 * generate the php code with `docker-compose run protoc make php`
 * start the gRPC server with `docker-compose up`
 * *the very first start of the server container can take some time because it will install composer dependencies silently, wait until you see some deprecated warnings from spiral*